 2. Using a large, sharp knife, slightly square off the tops and slightly the bottom of each eggplant.
 Slice the eggplant lengthwise into 8 to 10 slices that are about 1/4-inch thick.
 Don’t worry if they are not the exact size or thickness.
 When they bake, no one will notice any difference.

-Then lay the eggplant slices on the prepared baking sheets.
+3. NEXT, lay the eggplant slices on the prepared baking sheets.
 You can overlap them slightly.

 Season with some salt and black pepper to taste.

-3. BAKE eggplants in oven for about 10 minutes, remove and lightly drizzle 1 tablespoon of olive oil over each baking sheet.
+4. BAKE eggplants in oven for about 10 minutes, remove and lightly drizzle 1 tablespoon of olive oil over each baking sheet.
 Return them back to the oven to continue roasting for another 8 to 10 minutes, until the eggplant is golden and tender.
 Remove and set aside to cool slightly.

-Combine and blend the ricotta with 1/4 cup of Parmesan cheese, fresh basil and dried parsley.
+5. REDUCE oven to 350 degrees.
+While the eggplant is cooling down, prepare the ricotta filling.
+Combine and blend the ricotta with 1/4 cup of Parmesan cheese, fresh basil, and dried parsley.
 Season the mixture with salt and pepper to taste.

-Place each eggplant “manicotti,” seam side down, in the baking dish, side by side and in two rows ( if you can).
+8. Place each eggplant “manicotti,” seam side down, in the baking dish, side by side, and in two rows ( if you can).
 Place as many as you can into the baking dish.
 Spoon the remaining marinara sauce over the eggplant evenly.
 Sprinkle with remaining 1/4 cup of Parmesan cheese on top, then with shredded mozzarella.

-7. BAKE (at 350 degrees) for 15 to 18 minutes, until the cheese is heated through, bubbly and golden on top.
+9. BAKE (at 350 degrees) for 15 to 18 minutes, until the cheese is heated through, bubbly and golden on top.
 Remove and set it aside for 2 minutes.
 Serve immediately.

 Serves: 2 Eggplant “Manicotti” per person (yields: 5 to 6 servings)

+This post contains affiliate links.
 Recipe adapted from Rocco Dispirito